webmandesign/demo-content/auberge/widgets/readme.md

 ## Installation process

+*These instructions are meant for manual installation only:*

 1. Download the `.wie` file to your computer (read below for "How to download the files?")
 2. Navigate to **Tools &raquo; Widget Importer & Exporter** in your WordPress admin